paultsoi1014/YOLOv7_based_Yoga-Pose-Classification-Evaluation/README.md

 ### Step 2
 1. Running YOLOv7_Custom_Detect.ipynb to classify and evaluate different yoga pose
 * The trained weight (best.pt) and modified .py file for detection (detect.py) are stored in the yolov7_custom folder
+* Cloning the YOLOv7 repository [link text](https://github.com/WongKinYiu/yolov7).
+Place the best.pt weight file and replace the detect.py file in the in the repository
 * MoveNet lightning model (lite-model_movenet_singlepose_lightning_tflite_float16_4.tflite) was adopted for pose evaluation.
 Further details [link text](https://tfhub.dev/google/movenet/multipose/lightning/1)

 ### Sample output